maxbetjes/maxbetjes.github.io/installation.md

 layout: default
 ---

+The modern C++ implementation of the eGFRD has been published as an open source package on GitHub.
+Please follow the [installation instructions]({{site.github_install_instructions}}) on the repository to setup the simulator.
+Problems can be reported via the eGFRD [issue tracker]({{site.github_issue_tracker}}).

 The modern C++ implementation of the eGFRD has been published as open source package on GitHub.
 Please follow the [installation instructions]({{site.github_install_instructions}}) on the repository to setup the simulator.
 Problems can be reported on the eGFRD [issue tracker]({{site.github_issue_tracker}}).

 # Examples
-To help get you get started, we’ve assembled some sample simulations.
-These describe biomolecular systems, which has also been used as sanity check, to verify whether the modern eGFRD implementation works correctly.
+To help you getting started, we have assembled some simple models.
+These can be used to verify the implementation of the code and to build more complex models.

 ## Equilibrium
-Consider a set of particles A, B and C with the following reaction: A + B ⇾ C with binding coefficient k<sub>a</sub> [m<sup>3</sup>/s] and C ⇾ A + B with the unbinding coefficient k<sub>d</sub> [s<sup>-1</sup>].
-When the particles are constraint to a closed system, a box with length L [m] and periodic boundary conditions, the reaction must equilibrate towards a steady state.
-For this system we can calculate the number of C particles analytically.
+Consider a set of particles A, B and C with the following reaction: A + B ⇾ C with binding rate constant k<sub>a</sub> [m<sup>3</sup>/s] and C ⇾ A + B and unbinding rate k<sub>d</sub> [s<sup>-1</sup>].
+In a box with length L [m] and periodic boundary conditions, the reaction will relax towards equilibrium.
+For this system, we can calculate the number of C particles analytically.
 ```
 <#C> = (NA + NB) + KD*V*sqrt[(NA + NB + KD*V)^2 - 4*NA*NB]/2
 ```

-where NA, NB and NC are the number of A, B, and C respectively in the closed volume V = L<sup>3</sup>, and KD = k<sub>d</sub>/k<sub>a</sub> the dissociation constant.
-Therefore, setting up this simulation with the eGFRD algorithm must yield similar result for various k<sub>d</sub> and k<sub>a</sub>, when the ratio KD remains equal.
-To run an eGFRD equilibrium simulation, enter the following command in the Unix shell after installing the package:
+where NA, NB and NC are the number of A, B, and C respectively in the volume V = L<sup>3</sup>, and KD = k<sub>d</sub>/k<sub>a</sub> is the dissociation constant.
+The number of C particles thus depends on the dissociation constant, that is the ratio of the association and dissociation rate, and not on the absolute values of the rate constants.
+This can be used to test the code.
+To run an eGFRD simulation of this reaction, enter the following command in the Unix shell after installing the package:
 ```
 ./RunGfrd Equilibrium -ka 1e-19 -kd 2e-2 -p 100 -e 200 > data.out
 ```

-which will simulate the system for 100 seconds towards equilibrium.
-The result will be stored in the file `data.out` and shows the simulation time against the total number of present A, B and C molecules.
-Finally `<#C>` is stored in the file, which corresponds with the analytical value.
-The parameters; reaction coefficient `-ka`, coefficient coefficient `-kd`, preparation time `-p` and simulation-time `-e` are set using the command line arguments.
-All other settable options can be viewed by running:
+The variable “Equilibrium” describes the simple association-dissociation reaction.
+The values of the association rate ka and dissociation rate kd are set as command line argument.
+The parameter -p sets the equilibration time during which the system is allowed to relax to equilibrium, while –e sets the run time during which the statistics is accumulated, both in seconds.
+All parameter settings can be viewed by running:
 ```
 ./RunGfrd Equilibrium --help
 ```
+The result will be stored in the file data.out and shows the simulation time against the total number of A, B and C molecules.
+Finally, the analytical prediction <#C> is also stored in the file.

 ## Power Spectrum
-The A, B and C reversible dissociation system can also be used to obtain the power spectrum.
-Use the following command to setup the simulator with the same parameters as given by the paper of Kaizu et. al. \[[1](#references)\]:
+Besides the dissociation constant, it may also prove useful to compute the power spectrum of the simple association-dissociation reaction.
+The following command prompts GFRD to compute the power spectrum for this reaction, with the same parameters as in the paper of Kaizu et. al. \[[1](#references)\]:
 ```
 ./RunGfrd PowerSpectrum -e 600 > data.out
 ```